DOJ: Inability to Pay – Civil Matters

 Ken is a Vice President in CRA’s Forensic Services Practice.
-He provides litigation consulting, forensic accounting, and valuation services for both public and private companies as well as governmental agencies.
+He provides forensic accounting, damages quantification, and valuation services for both public and private companies as well as governmental agencies.

 The results of his analyses have been included in presentations and reports to the Securities and Exchange Commission, the United States Department of Justice, law enforcement agencies including the FBI, boards of directors, investors, arbitration panels, mediators, and insurance companies.

 He has co-authored chapters in both the Business Valuation Resources, LLC book entitled Guide to Lost Profits for Experts and Attorneys and The Litigation Services Handbook, and published an article on damages and valuation in the Journal of Accountancy published by the AICPA.